Vein: Structure

 There are three sizes of vein, large, medium, and small.
 Smaller veins are called venules.
 The smallest veins are the post-capillary venules.
 Veins have a similar three-layered structure to arteries.
-The layers known as tunicas have a concentric arrangement that forms the wall of the vessel.
+The layers known as tunicae have a concentric arrangement that forms the wall of the vessel.
 The outer layer, is a thick layer of connective tissue called the tunica externa or adventitia; this layer is absent in the post-capillary venules.
 The middle layer, consists of bands of smooth muscle and is known as the tunica media.
 The inner layer, is a thin lining of endothelium known as the tunica intima.
 The tunica media in the veins is much thinner than that in the arteries as the veins are not subject to the high systolic pressures that the arteries are.
 There are valves present in many veins that maintain unidirectional flow.

 Unlike arteries, the precise location of veins varies among individuals.

 Veins close to the surface of the skin appear blue for a variety of reasons.
 The factors that contribute to this alteration of color perception are related to the light-scattering properties of the skin and the processing of visual input by the visual cortex, rather than the actual colour of the venous blood which is dark red.